Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 #### Prerequisites

-- A connection to a marketplace has been established, see [Create a connection](../../Integration/01_ManageConnections.md#create-a-connection).
+A connection to a marketplace has been established, see [Create a connection](../../Integration/01_ManageConnections.md#create-a-connection).
-- The marketplace supports the order import.

-[comment]: <> (Unterstützen nicht alle Marktplätze den Bestellimport?)

 #### Procedure